The At-Fault Driver Left the Scene. Do I Have a Case

 What to Do After a Hit-and-Run Accident

-- Call 911 immediately and report the accident to law enforcement.
-Provide as many details as possible about the other vehicle, including make, model, color, license plate, and direction of travel.
+First, call 911 and report the crash immediately.
+Provide details about the other vehicle and direction of travel.

 Insurance providers may attempt to minimize your claim or deny coverage based on technicalities.
 An experienced legal team specializing in auto accidents can help you navigate the complexities of the claims process, negotiate with the insurance provider, and ensure you receive fair settlement or financial compensation for your injuries and losses.